peterhaefliger/hugo/content/draft/backtracking-algorithms.md

 Besides the two optimization techniques just mentioned (optimizing the tree and optimizing the order in which the subtrees are searched at any given node), there is only one more area for optimization: making sure that all possible information is taken into account at every step to decide whether to continue the search in this direction or not.

-Looking at my paper figures again and thinking a bit more about the fowrdard and backward running algorithms, I suddenly found the missing piece: In the first version of my algorithm, on the first traversal "down the tree", I chose the 11{{< super "th" >}} pair to be [15 - 21] as shown in figure 5 because that's the first option listed for 15 in the second column of the [reference table](../../materials/blog/backtracking-algorithms/table-pairs) and because the number 21 is not yet used by any other pair which means it is still available (figure 15):
+Looking at my paper figures again and thinking a bit more about the forward and backward running algorithms, I suddenly found the missing piece: In the first version of my algorithm, on the first traversal "down the tree", I chose the 11{{< super "th" >}} pair to be [15 - 21] as shown in figure 5 because that's the first option listed for 15 in the second column of the [reference table](../../materials/blog/backtracking-algorithms/table-pairs) and because the number 21 is not yet used by any other pair which means it is still available (figure 15):

 ![backtracking 13: 10 pairs](/images/blog/backtracking-algorithms/backtracking_13_10_pairs.png)